Healthcare

 • Seoul National University Dental Hospital, competitive pricing

-• Many private dental clinics in expat areas (Itaewon, Gangnam, Mapo) have English-speaking dentists
+• Many private dental clinics in foreign-resident areas (Itaewon, Gangnam, Mapo) have English-speaking dentists

 24/7 English medical support